Huron Natural Area One of Kitchener’s Best Hiking Trails

 What You Can Expect to See When Hiking at Huron Natural Area

-A hike at Huron Natural Area is never boring regardless of how many times you hike there.
+A hike at Huron Natural Area is never boring regardless of how many times you wander the paths through the forest.

-The trails will take you around small lakes and rivers, over foot-bridges, through meadows full of wild flowers, and down paths canopied by evergreen trees.
+The inter-connecting trails and pathways will take you around small lakes and rivers, over foot-bridges, through meadows full of wild flowers, and down paths canopied by evergreen trees.

 If you are lucky and in the right spot at the right time, you can expect to encounter a bit of wildlife.
 Keep your eyes peeled for turtles basking in the sun, beavers swimming through one of the lakes, garter snakes slithering through the tall grass, and many different species of birds, some of which will visit you for a feeding.